The Most Sophisticated Performance Enhancement Assessment of its Kind.

 The Attentional and Interpersonal Style (TAIS) inventory measures the ways that individuals concentrate and interact with others; those concentration skills and interpersonal characteristics are the building blocks of performance.

 TAIS does not measure optimal performance; by identifying the drivers and limiters of an individual’s own performance, it predicts how to help the individual achieve optimal performance.
-By understanding these predictors of performance, we develop a plan to improve specific mental skills, thereby enhancing performance.
+By understanding these predictors of performance, we develop a plan to improve specific mental skills, thereby enhancing performance and reducing the potential for performance mistakes.

-TAIS is used to help people perform under pressure in sports, military, and business environments.
+TAIS is used to help people develop leadership abilities and perform under pressure in sports, military, and business environments.

 How Does TAIS Work?